-Lessor: Network Homes Limited
+Lessor: Sovereign Network Group.

 Lease percentage: The proportion of the costs of cleaning, maintenance, repairs and improvements that you can be charged for.
-Your lease percentage is calculated by the number of bed spaces in your property compared to the bed spaces in the block and/or estate.
-Some costs such as, building insurance, accountancy and administration, and ground rent are charged directly to the property.
+Your lease percentrage is calculated by the number to the bed spaces in the block and/or estate.
+Some costs such as building insurance, accountancy and administration, and ground rent, are charged directly to the property.

 Estate: If the property you have bought is on an estate, the estate is named.
 The area of the estate is outlined in red on the plan attached to the lease.
 This identifies the area of land, gardens and roads included within the estate.
-It also identifies any parts that are excluded such as shops and electricity sub-stations. ou will have to contribute to the cost of cleaning and maintenance of the area identified as the estate.
+It also identifies any parts that are excluded such as shops and electricity sub-stations.
+You will have to contribute to the cost of cleaning and maitenance of the area identified as the estate.

-Property: This is the name of the block or, if you live in a house within a street, the address of the house
+Property: This is the name of the block or, if you live in a house within a street, the address of the house.

 The reserved property: This is the parts of the block, house and estate that are not included within the flat or maisonette you have bought, and which are not separately let to other owners or occupiers.
-It is our responsibility to repair and maintain these parts, and you will have to contribute towards the cost of cleaning, maintenance, repair and improvement.
+It is our responsibility to repair and maintain these parts, and you will have to contribute towards the cost of cleaning, mainternance, repair and improvement.